NilujePerchut/doppelganger_hardware/arcade_adapter/README.md

-# Arcade Adapter RevB0
+# Arcade Adapter RevB1
 _Niluje (c) 2018_

 Doppelganger addon board designated to support superguns, and (in the future) controllers with more than 8 wires. ie: Megadrive/Genesys.

-This module is compatible with all Doppelganger versions (in case of RevA0, just apply all bug fixes listed in the README.md file).
+This module is compatible with all Doppelganger versions (in case of RevA0, just apply all bug fixes listed in the Doppelganger README.md file).

 ![alt tag](/render/aa.jpg?raw=true "Arcade adapter first batch")